-While Alaska Gov. Bill Walker and his entourage were in Japan this week riding out an earthquake in a luxury hotel that had to be kept secret for “security reasons,” hopes of an Alaska gas pipeline were being shaken once more back in the cold, dark, 49th state.
+While Alaska Gov. Bill Walker and his entourage were in Japan this week riding out an earthquake in a luxury hotel that had to be kept secret for “security reasons,” hopes for an Alaska gas pipeline were being shaken once more back in the cold, dark, 49th state.

 First came the sinking of the Trans-Pacific Partnership or TPP as it is called.
 The TPP was expected to boost markets for liquified natural gas (LNG) in Asia.
-And the Alaska gas line plan of the moment is to pipe gas about 800 miles south from the North Slope of the Brooks Range”fast in the Alaska Arctic to the Kenai Peninsula, liquefy it, load it on tankers and ship it to Asia.
+And the Alaska gas line plan of the moment is to pipe gas about 800 miles south from the North Slope of the Brooks Range high in the Alaska Arctic to the Kenai Peninsula, liquefy it, load it on tankers and ship it to Asia.

 The Sierra Club feared the TPP could “fast track” U.S. LNG exports, something the environmental group doesn’t want to see happen.
 It believes “upstream impacts,” ie. the process of getting the gas out of the ground, will increase global warming.

 Strangely enough, the Hillary-Clinton-backing group got exactly the outcome it wanted on this issue from President-elect Donald Trump who Monday announced one of his first acts in office would be to pull the U.S. out of TPP.